It’s no big industry secret that airlines overbook flights.

 Some passengers will change to a different flight last minute, some may not check in at all for whatever reason (perhaps they’re throwing away the last leg), and some may miss the flight due to check in deadlines.

-So, if an airline has, say, 180 seats on a plane, they may choose to sell more than 180 seats on the assumption that not all 180 passengers will board, so they can maximise their revenue from a given flight.
+So, if an airline has, say, 180 seats on a plane, they may choose to sell more than 180 seats on the assumption that not all 180 passengers will board, so they can maximize their revenue from a given flight.

 If more passengers do attempt to board than there are seats available, then each airline will have a different policy, but will incentivise some passengers to take a different flight.